LordMirex/WebDaddy/replit.md

 - **Affiliate System**: Implements a 30% commission rate with a unified, idempotent commission processor using the `sales` table as the single source of truth.
 - **Security**: Includes CSRF token validation, secure token generation, file existence validation, download limit enforcement, enterprise-grade webhook security (IP whitelisting, rate limiting, HMAC verification), and a payment reconciliation system.
 - **Order Completion Locking**: Files that have been delivered to customers (in paid/completed orders) are protected from accidental deletion.
 The system checks for existing download tokens before allowing file removal.
 Admins can use force delete for exceptional cases with proper logging.
-- **Email System**: Automated email notifications for various events (delayed tool deliveries, updates, spam warnings for customers), with simplified, plain HTML templates to prevent spam filtering.
+- **Email System**: Enhanced email notifications for various events (payment confirmations, affiliate commissions, delayed tool deliveries, updates).
+Features professional HTML templates with modern design, preheader text for inbox previews, and proper meta tags for email client compatibility.
+Includes a priority-based email queue system for bulk sending, aggressive processing mode for high volumes, and automatic schema migration.
 Support email configured as admin@webdaddy.online.

 ### Feature Specifications
 - **Order Management**: Enhanced filters for payment method, date range, and delivery status.